 - 1. Increase awareness of coastal resources that support what people value about living in coastal Alabama. - 1.1.
-Give 50 presentations to community groups about the CCMP or issues impacting our coastal values 1.1.1.
-Conduct presentations at 5 community groups on topics of concern/activities of the CCMP - 1.2.
-Host 15 workshops annually to educate citizens and property owners on how to protect and restore what people value most - 1.3.
+Give 50 presentations to community groups about the CCMP or issues impacting our coastal values. - 1.1.1.
+Conduct presentations at five community groups on topics of concern/activities of the CCMP. - 1.2.
+Host 15 workshops annually to educate citizens and property owners on how to protect and restore what people value most. - 1.2.1.
+Host four rain barrel workshops in Toulmins Spring Branch (Three Mile Creek watershed). - 1.3.
 Participate in 15 festivals to celebrate cultural/natural connections to the coast. - 1.3.1.
-Support local events, including but not limited to: Birdfest, Blessing of the Fleet, Wolf Bay Water Watch Kids Fishing Tournament, and other festivals celebrating aspects of coastal heritage/culture - 1.4.
-Create and support programs that expose more people to local waterways - 1.4.1.Install watershed signage throughout Mobile and Baldwin County, with a focus on locations in close proximity to waterways - 1.4.2.Support Coastal Clean Up - 1.4.3.
-Establish a local conservation corps in partnership with MLK Avenue Redevelopment
+Support local events, including but not limited to: Birdfest, Blessing of the Fleet, Creekfest, Wolf Bay Water Watch Kids Fishing Tournament, and other festivals celebrating heritage/culture.

+- 1.4.
+Create and support programs that expose more people to local waterways. - 1.4.1.Install watershed signage throughout Mobile and Baldwin counties, with a focus on locations in close proximity to waterways. - 1.4.2.
+Support Coastal Clean Up. - 1.4.3.
+Support a local conservation corps in partnership with MLK Avenue Redevelopment.